cody-create/portfolio/README.md

-# portfolio
+# Portfolio
-HTML and  CSS  project portfolio
+HTML and  CSS  project portfolio.
+## description
+This project uses semantic HTML and basic CSS.